 On one occasion I delivered 300 packs of 100 poems each to Peter Spilsbury for distribution round his Birmingham and Black Country Strategic Health Authority.
 That makes 30,000 poems, each set out on its own A4 sheet, packed tight behind my head in a small van rented for the purpose.
 I drove up the M40 in pouring rain, wondering what would happen if I had to stop very abruptly.
 Would I have my head cut off by the sharp edges of 30,000 poems ?

-And there was a trip to another major NHS Health Authority, this one requiring a drive through Lincolnshire in New Year stillness, the fens rapt and ominous under their covers of frost and ice.
+And there was a trip to another major NHS Health Authority, this one requiring a drive through Lincolnshire in New Year stillness, the fens rapt and ominous under their smoothly horizontal covers of frost and ice.

 In the Autumn of 2007, I delivered 114 packs of 145 poems each to Amy Thompson, Advisor for Ethnic Minority Achievement in Medway, Kent.
 Amy wanted a pack to give to each of the schools in her area.
 Again it was raining and a very high tide was forecast that evening.
 We unloaded the poems quickly at dusk, with the wind getting up and Rochester Castle looking stern and majestic across the mouth of the river.